SpellarBot/open-data-catalog/datasets/j2u5-4qpk.md

 ## Description

-WA State Office of the Chief Information Officer Accessibility Policy #188 requires agencies and other groups required to follow OCIO Policy to identify an Accessibility Coordinator and publish information about their Accessibility policy and process.
+WA State Office of the Chief Information Officer Accessibility Policy #188 requires agencies and other groups required to follow OCIO Policy to identify an Accessibility Coordinator.
+Having a central list will help the public contact coordinators to resolve issues and assist Agencies with resources. http://ocio.wa.gov/policy/accessibility

 ## Columns